davidfowl/DocsStaging/Buffers.md

 ## [IBufferWriter\<T\>](https://docs.microsoft.com/en-us/dotnet/api/system.buffers.ibufferwriter-1?view=netstandard-2.1)

-`IBufferWriter<T>` is a new type for synchronous memory managed buffered writing.
+`IBufferWriter<T>` is a new type for synchronous buffered writing.
 At the lowest level the interface is extremely simple and allows you to get access to a `Memory<T>` or `Span<T>`, write to it and say how many of those bytes were written.

 ```C#
 void WriteHello(IBufferWriter<byte> writer)